cleanlab/cleanlab-frontend-scaffolding/README.md

 This project provides some starter code for the senior frontend technical challenge.
 You will gain access to a Notion doc that details challenge at the start of your interview.

-The starter code provides a basic scaffolding for a table with column headers, as well as mock api data that you will soon replace.
+The starter code provides a basic scaffolding for a table with column headers in App.js, as well as mock api data that you will soon replace in src/api/labelErrorsApi.js.

 The starter code is provided solely to save you time for the challenge itself -- you are free to change the starter code however you like before and/or during the interview.
 Feel free